socomsystems/documentation/developer_manual/general/security.rst

 `Clickjacking <http://en.wikipedia.org/wiki/Clickjacking>`_ tricks the user to click into an invisible iframe to perform an arbitrary action (e.g. delete an user account)

-To prevent such attacks Nextcloud sends the `X-Frame-Options` header to all template responses.
+To prevent such attacks cyfrSpaces sends the `X-Frame-Options` header to all template responses.
 Don't remove this header if you don't really need it!

-This is already built into Nextcloud in :php:class:`OC_Template`.
+This is already built into cyfrSpaces in :php:class:`OC_Template`.

 Code executions / file inclusions
 ---------------------------------